-underspend b/f £5,699,827
+underspend b/f

-grant in year £22,232,046 spend in year (£22,413,899)
+grant in year spend in year £0 (£5,458,345)

+(£5,458,345)

-underspend c/f £5,517,975
+underspend c/f £59,630

-- 5.4 Details on scheme specific spend is shown at Appendix 2.
-The underspend represents 4.2% of the total allocations - 5.5 Spend and progress on the Local Growth Fund was presented regularly to the Humber LEP Board and ongoing updates on the funding will be presented to the HEY LEP Board. - 5.6 As the Board will note there are some projects that have not spent at the end of the financial year.
+5.4 Details on scheme specific spend is shown at Appendix 2.
+The underspend represents 0.05% of the total allocations

+- 5.5 Spend and progress on the Local Growth Fund was presented regularly to the Humber LEP Board and ongoing updates on the funding will be presented to the HEY LEP Board. - 5.6 As the Board will note there are some projects that have not spent at the end of the financial year.
 BEIS allow a series of "freedoms and flexibilities" that in essence allow the Accountable Body to temporarily substitute similar spending from its own resources to comply with BEIS requirements.
-This allows us to carry forward any underspend, although we expect that BEIS will require spend to have taken place by 30th September 2021. - 5.7 These schemes are expected to spend fully during 2021/22 and are as follows:
+This allows us to carry forward any underspend. - 5.7 These schemes are: